 The law states the net construction cannot be anymore than 500 square feet and the openings no more than 2 inches stretched.
 On the float line, there can be no more than 14 meshes tied in one linear foot when using the 2-inch stretched mesh.

-All nets made by Bountiful Seines are hand-sewn and every mesh is sewn in.
-They do not leave gaping holes across the float line by sewing in every few meshes, thereby eliminating large defects in the hang of the net if one tie should lose its integrity due to a mishap.
+When purchasing a seine net, look for ones that are handmade and hand-sewn with every mesh sewn in.
+Nets made this way do not leave gaping holes across the float line when sewing in every few meshes, thereby eliminating large defects in the hang of the net if one tie should lose its integrity due to a mishap.

 Weights & Floats

-Weights allow the nets to stand vertical in the water and the floats placed along the top of the net keeps the net on the water's surface.
-Bountiful Seines takes the time to melt their own leads and embed them into the lead-line rope.
-Every other seine on the market has weights that tie onto the outside of it which get hung up on the bottom substrate and break off which is undesirable because the weights tear up the seine AND leave lead(s) in the water.
-It would be a very rare instance to lose a lead from a Bountiful Seine; however, they are made of a size that would be extremely difficult for anything to swallow if they do become lost in the environment.
+Weights allow the nets to stand vertical in the water and the floats placed along the top of the net keeps the net on the water's surface. small manufacturers takes the time to melt their own leads and embed them into the lead-line rope as you can see above.
+The cheap China made seines on the market have weights that tie onto the outside of it which get hung up on the bottom substrate and break off which is undesirable because the weights tear up the seine AND leave lead(s) in the water.
+It would be a very rare instance to lose a lead from an embeded hand made seinee; however, they are made of a size that would be extremely difficult for anything to swallow if they do become lost in the environment.

-The floats on a Bountiful Seine are spaced proportionally to the length of the net and the weight of the lead line.
+The floats on handmade seines are spaced proportionally to the length of the net and the weight of the lead line.
 They use only the highest quality floats on the market.